 You lost everything you say?
 Not from how I look at things.
 You have your children, your families and a place to go.
-I have nothing.
+It is I who has nothing.
 It was I who lost everything, not you.
-My entire family was deported to Auschwitz, my mother, father, two brothers and three cousins, all callously murdered by you German butchers.
-Now you're squealing like little pigs you are.
+First my father's business was "aryanized," meaning it was stolen from us, then my entire family, my mother, my father, my little brother and sister, were deported to Auschwitz where they were callously murdered by you German butchers.
+Now you're squealing like the little pigs you are.